Information for Staff

 For example, type in "classes" or "visit” in the box.
 The list will filter to show only items that mention those keywords.

-A: The College has not set a deadline for the decision.
+A: The College has set January 11 as the “go-no-go” deadline to make a final decision.
 It’s important to note that under current orders from the State of California, in-person higher education is not permitted.
-In planning for the fall semester, Harvey Mudd College decided to proactively develop guidelines that we believed would allow us to open for in-person instruction once the state rescinds its original higher education closure.
+In planning for the spring semester, Harvey Mudd College decided to proactively develop guidelines that we believed would allow us to open for in-person instruction if the state rescinds its original higher education closure.
 Our guidelines have been developed based on information gathered from discussions with LA County Department of Public Health (LADPH) and the Centers for Disease Control and Prevention (CDC).
 There is no review/approval of the College’s guidelines from the county or the state; the College must certify that it is in compliance with the guidance required for reopening by both Los Angeles County and the State of California.

 Co-Curricular Life on Campus